opendocsg/opendoc-supreme-court-judgements/2019_SGHCF_14/report.md

 ## Legal Fees incurred in OS 1241/2002

-66     The Sisters argue that the Brothers were not entitled to charge the legal fees incurred in OS 1241/2002 to the Estate.[\[note: 67\]](#Ftn_67) They claim that the Brothers’ refusal to provide the necessary information the Half-Siblings were seeking led to the latter’s application in OS 1241/2002, and the subsequent incurring of legal fees.[\[note: 68\]](#Ftn_68) The Brothers, on the other hand, contend that the legal costs were an expense incurred on behalf of the Estate and should legitimately be deducted from the Estate monies.[\[note: 69\]](#Ftn_69) Great emphasis was placed on the fact that the Estate purportedly did not have enough money at the time for the pecuniary disbursements of $500,000 to each Half-Sibling.[\[note: 70\]](#Ftn_70)
+66     The Sisters argue that the Brothers were not entitled to charge the legal fees incurred in OS 1241/2002 to the Estate.[^67] They claim that the Brothers’ refusal to provide the necessary information the Half-Siblings were seeking led to the latter’s application in OS 1241/2002, and the subsequent incurring of legal fees.[^68] The Brothers, on the other hand, contend that the legal costs were an expense incurred on behalf of the Estate and should legitimately be deducted from the Estate monies.[^69] Great emphasis was placed on the fact that the Estate purportedly did not have enough money at the time for the pecuniary disbursements of $500,000 to each Half-Sibling.[^70]

 67     I agree with the Sisters that the expenses for OS 1241/2002 were not reasonably incurred.
 The devise to the Half-Siblings was clear from the Will, and the Half-Siblings ought to have been informed when they could have been paid in a transparent manner as soon as practicable.
-After probate was issued, the Half-Siblings asked the Brothers for information through their solicitors from December 2000 onwards.[\[note: 71\]](#Ftn_71) The Brothers did not answer satisfactorily, which led to OS 1241/2002 being filed on 4 September 2002, more than one and a half years after their first letter.
-As admitted by UVL during cross-examination, it was the Brothers’ refusal to be forthcoming with their Half-Siblings that led to OS 1241/2002 being taken out.[\[note: 72\]](#Ftn_72) This, too, was the reason that the court made the costs order that it did.
+After probate was issued, the Half-Siblings asked the Brothers for information through their solicitors from December 2000 onwards.[^71] The Brothers did not answer satisfactorily, which led to OS 1241/2002 being filed on 4 September 2002, more than one and a half years after their first letter.
+As admitted by UVL during cross-examination, it was the Brothers’ refusal to be forthcoming with their Half-Siblings that led to OS 1241/2002 being taken out.[^72] This, too, was the reason that the court made the costs order that it did.

 68     The Brothers’ argument that they did not have sufficient funds in 2000 misses the mark.
 It was their refusal to provide any information or explanation to their Half-Siblings that triggered OS 1241/2002.
 The legal fees of OS 1241/2002 were thus unnecessarily incurred by the Brothers, and cannot be considered as reasonable testamentary expenses that could otherwise be charged to the Estate’s funds under s 67(1) of the Probate and Administration Act (Cap 251, 2000 Rev Ed) (“Probate and Administration Act”).